 Few cars come with docks for the classic iPod or mp3 players anymore.
 Bluetooth was not standard until very recently.
 And chances are most of us don’t use an MP3 player that’s just a dedicated MP3 player anymore.
 So you’re probably going to want a Bluetooth connection to your car not just for music but hands-free calling as well.
 At $20, Anker’s SoundSync Drive transmits Bluetooth audio via an AUX jack.
 The catch is that it requires power via a 12-volt USB adapter plugged into your car’s lighter.
 You’ll be tangled up in a few wires depending on how far the aux jack is from the lighter.

 Verdict: Solve the power issue and you have Bluetooth in your car.

 Solution: UE Wonderboom ($100)

 Let’s say I bought my Scion without any infotainment system.
 Or I bought a car without a stereo or speakers.
 The best choice is actually a battery-powered Bluetooth speaker.
 The Ultimate Ears Wonderboom is cheaper than the premium and popular Bose models.
 But it is also the size of an average grapefruit and very loud but also crisp.
-The battery lasts about ten hours between charges, and is waterproof.
-No Wiring required unless you plug in its included charger on the cigarette lighter.
+The battery lasts about ten hours between charges and is waterproof.
+No wiring is required unless you plug in its included charger on the cigarette lighter.